 6 Food Guide Servings

-– Eat at least 1 dark green vegetable and 1 orange vegetable every day.
+– A daily goal includes at least one dark green vegetable and one orange vegetable.

 GRAIN PRODUCTS